Robert Quartermain knows the impact of receiving a good education.

 The It Begins Here campaign has student support as its primary focus, and the gift from Quartermain will make these scholarships some of the largest Earth Science awards in Canada.
 “This generous gift will help align UNB’s scholarships and bursaries more closely with our students’ collective needs and keep our offers competitive with other institutions.
 We are very grateful for Dr. Quartermain’s support,” said UNB President and Vice Chancellor Eddy Campbell.

-In addition to the scholarship donation, Quartermain will direct the remaining portion of his campaign gift toward the new Centre for Healthy Living, which is already under construction at UNB Fredericton.
+In addition to the scholarship donation, Quartermain will direct the remaining portion of his campaign gift toward the new Kinesiology building, which is already under construction at UNB Fredericton.
 “We need a healthy environment to live in,” said Quartermain, “but we also need healthy bodies.
 This new facility will enable the Faculty of Kinesiology to grow its health and wellness research programs and help establish New Brunswick as a leader in preventative health care.”

 Dr. Wayne Albert, Dean of Kinesiology, applauded the announcement.
 "It’s gratifying that distinguished alumni like Dr. Quartermain support what we are doing at UNB.
 We're working collaboratively to solve big problems in health care, and the impact of this new facility will be seen right here in New Brunswick.”